Skip to Content

 Stretchy wool is the way to go with socks for babies and toddlers.
 You want socks to stay put and keep your kiddos warm.
 Unfortunately, most of my favorite sock brands don’t make socks in toddler or infant sizes.
 Here’s what I’d recommend:

-Warrior Alpaca Socks – These socks are long enough to pull up over your baby’s base layer so that they stay put.
-They are a blend of alpaca and acrylic and are machine washable, but shouldn’t be put in the dryer.
+Woolino Wool Baby Socks: These amazing wool socks are long enough to pull up over your baby’s base layer so that they stay put.
+They are a blend of Merino wool and polyester and are machine washable but shouldn’t be put in the dryer.

 These plush Eocom socks for babies and toddlers are made from 45% wool, 40% polyester, and 5% spandex.
 The set comes with six pairs of socks in different colors, and they are machine washable.

 These cozy socks will provide your kiddos with extra insulation while also wicking away moisture.
-Size newborn to 5T.
+They are available in sizes newborn to 5T.

 Smartwool merino wool socks for toddlers are cute and super warm.